 The Upper School program provides opportunities for students to develop individual fitness and sports skills through a variety of activities including team and individual sports.
 Our program also offers a health class and some non-traditional fitness activities such as yoga.
 Dance is part of both the physical education and the arts curriculum.
 The core of our program is the sequential lifetime fitness classes that emphasize an appreciation and desire for physical training and fitness as a lifetime goal.
 These classes are supported by a Certified Strength and Conditioning Specialist and our new state of the art weight room and training center.

 In order to graduate, students must pass 11 of 12 seasons.
 Students in grade 9 – 11 must pass all three seasons of each year.
-Seniors must must two of the three seasons, with an allowance for one season off.
+Seniors must pass two of the three seasons, with an allowance for one season off.
 If a senior would like to take a season off, he or she must inform the department in advance of that season.

 Team and PE Class Registration

 Students sign up through the online Student Portal each spring for the upcoming school year.
 Students must sign up for a team or PE class for each season.
 Sign ups for PE classes have capped registration and spaces are assigned on a first-come, first-served basis.
 There is no cap for team registration – teams are determined by tryouts.

 If a PE class is full, students may contact the Athletics Office to be added to the wait list.
 Students are added into classes as space becomes available.
 Students can ask to be waitlisted for multiple classes.